jeffThompson/ChanceAndRandomness-OLD/Week01.md

     charming sensibility, even though unappreciated by
         the vulgar herd.

-- Generate a few poems using this method, gluing the words to a piece of paper
-- We'll do a reading of everyone's poems
+- Generate a few poems using this method, gluing the words to a piece of paper; afterwards we'll do a reading of everyone's poems

 **Further experimentation**
 - For the rest of class, experiment with one or more of the techniques we tried today